 From the good news directly to the bad — this shoe had the least effective traction in our testing.
 Its outsole is comprised of many closely spaced and very shallow multi-directional lugs positioned throughout the sole in separately glued on patches.
 We prefer single piece outsoles as they have much less tendency to rip off as the shoe wears over time.
 Regardless, this shoe performed lower than average when it came to traction on steep dirt and grass, and very poorly on rock and wet rock, compared to the competition.
 It scored lower than the Lone Peak 3.5, which still managed to grip dirt and grass well despite its poor grip on rock, and also gripped less effectively than the somewhat similarly patterned Challenger ATR 4.
 While we feel like the outsole of this shoe is plenty adequate for standard dirt trail running, we wouldn't recommend it for off road adventures.

 When it came to stability, this shoe was not the worst, but it also wasn't good.
 We noticed that the lacing system did not do a very awesome job at locking in the midfoot, and there was a significant amount of slop in this pretty wide fitting shoe.
 Combine the sloppy fit with one of the largest stack heights in this review (28mm under the heel), and we found that this shoe certainly had a propensity to roll laterally.
 The instability has been particularly noticeable to us on a steep off-trail mountain descent we made on Fortress Peak in the San Juan Mountains but was also backed up by our comparative side-hill testing.
-That said, we still found it to be slightly more stable than the similar Hoka Challenger ATR 4, as well as the Salomon Speedcross 4, which has an enormous amount of padding under the heel.
-4 out of 10 points.
+That said, we still found it to be slightly more stable than the similar Hoka Challenger ATR 4.

 In our water bucket test, we noticed that this shoe was more absorptive than all but three other shoes, but it made up for that slightly by shedding the water weight fairly effectively.
 If we have one complaint, it is that we experienced points of rubbing on the inside of both of our feet, near the ball of the foot, corresponding to the where the rubber protective overlay is on the outside of the upper.
 This created hot spots for us that prevented us from going truly long while wearing these shoes but may not be an issue for most users.
 In the end, we gave it 7 out of 10 for comfort.